Finding poetry: State Library of Victoria - Find poetry and verse in the State Library of Victoria and online

-If you are a registered member of the National Library you can access these databases from home.
+You can find AustLit by visiting our eResources portal and searching for this database under the Browse eResources tab.
+If you are a registered member of the National Library you can access AustLit from home.

 I am a Year 8 student and I have to recite an Australian ballad.
 Do you have any suggestions?
 I live in Queensland, and can't come to the Library in Canberra.